 This pattern is considered best practice to ensure even distribution of keys across the cluster.
 Other options for autogenerating primary keys will be discussed in Chapter 5.

-===== Constraints
+==== Constraints

 The +CONSTRAINT+ clause specifies conditions that must be satisfied by all rows within a table.
 In some circumstances, the +CONSTRAINT+ keyword may be omitted, for instance, when defining a column constraint or specific constraint types such as PRIMARY KEY or FOREIGN KEY. <<ConstraintReference>> shows the general form of a constraint definition.